 The Social Change Collection shares the experience of a body of people who, with serious intent, sought to alter the course of history in the latter half of the Twentieth Century.
 Three decades on, the papers themselves seem musty.
 Even to those of us who were there, much of the language is off-putting at first glance, like messages from a world of long ago and far away.
 Mark my word, however, the life experiences which these materials describe are much with us today.

-My intent on this platform is to offer you, the searcher, a taste of our articulated experience so that you can choose wisely whether and how to explore further either
+The intent on this platform is to offer you, the searcher, a taste of our articulated experience so that you can choose wisely whether and how to explore further either

-CREATION (from the Institute Global Song Book)
+(from the Global Song Book)

 Refrain: